rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscMutationVsphere.md

 Create a multi-tag filter for vSphere tags

 Supported in v7.0+
-Create a filter consisting of vSphere tags joined with logical operators.
+v7.0-v9.1: Create a filter consisting of vSphere tags joined with logical operators. v9.2: Create a filter consisting of vSphere tags joined with logical operators.
+It is not supported onStandalone Hosts.

 - There is a single argument of type CreateVsphereAdvancedTagInput.
 - Returns CreateVsphereAdvancedTagReply.